daralela00/Mobile-app-for-tourists/README.md

 # Mobile-app-for-tourists
 Mobile app for tourists [Java/Android/SQL]

+!!!
+App is in master branch, not main !!!

 This project has been done by 1 student from University of Novi Sad, Faculty of Mathematics.

 Its done as a project for univeristy.